9 January 2018

 Climbing Madagascar’s highest mountain

-Kew Scientist, Maria Vorontsova, joins a team of botanists from Madagascar and China on a challenging expedition to find rare species of bamboo.
+Kew Scientist, Bat Vorontsova, joins a team of botanists from Madagascar and China on a challenging expedition to find rare species of bamboo.

 The highest point of Madagascar is Mount Tsaratanana, the highest point of which is known as Maromokotro, rising to 2876m.
 There are no roads up the mountain and no proper paths.
 Our expedition was to find species of bamboo not seen for more than 100 years.
 The work will lead to a better understanding of their evolution.